Generalized Cahn effect and parton 3D motion in a covariant approach: What do we know about intrinsic motion?

 \textit{B. Hadronic data (quark line)}

-The Cahn effect represents method of measuring transversal momenta of quarks by means of produced hadrons.
-The related process has two stages:
+The Cahn effect {is a method for measuring transverse quark momenta} by means of produced hadrons. {This} process has two stages:

-1. Lepton - quark interaction generates azimuthal asymmetry on the level of recoiled quarks, which is defined by the relations (\ref{c1})-(\ref{c3}) and by the distribution of their transverse momentum.
+1. {The} lepton-quark interaction generates {an} azimuthal asymmetry on the level of {the} recoiled quarks, which is defined by the relations (\ref{c1} )--(\ref{c3}) and by the distribution of their transverse momentum.

-2. Fragmentation of the recoiled quark - in this stage the asymmetry is partially smeared.
-Inclusion of this effect requires additional free parameters, so this method of evaluation of the quark intrinsic motion is less direct.
+2. {The} fragmentation of the recoiled quark {--} the asymmetry is partially smeared in this stage. {The} inclusion of this effect requires additional free parameters, so this method of {evaluating} the quark intrinsic motion is less direct.

 The $p_{T}$ dependence of the quark distribution function is usually parameterized as

 where

 One can calculate